ARTICLE I – NAME

 (f) Be a part of the Conference Committee

-Section 7 Special Representatives – As many as two Special Representatives may be appointed by the President with approval of the Executive Board.
+Section 7 Special Representatives – As many as four Special Representatives may be appointed by the President with approval of the Executive Board.
 These Representatives may be appointed to fill a specific liaison purpose for the Association and/or to provide other specific knowledge or skills valued by the Executive Board.
 These Special Representatives shall:

 (a) Serve on standing or special committees as appointed by the President